alexhkurz/Hacking-Stockfish/README.md

 - Jump to the start or end of the game using up and down arrow keys.
 - Save and load analysis to a file.
 - Display the A-score and B-score for each move.
+- shift-right and shift-left move the game forward and backward by 2 moves.